Sign In Register

 Healthcare Facilities44

-Aurora has an average annual temperature of 45°F (7°C).
+Aurora has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 16°F in January while summers reach 71°F in July.
-Annual precipitation is 38.7 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 38.7 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,132 feet.

 Temperature